dginhoux/ansible_role.packages/README.md

 ginhouxnet.packages
 =========

-This ansible role manage linux packages
+This ansible role manage linux packages.
+It can be used for :
+* install and remove packages
+* check for update
+* upgrades packages
+* clean cache
+* autoremove

 Requirements